Cypress Semiconductor FM Microcontrollers

 Via the Analyser in winIDEA, embedded applications can be analysed for timing, even when based upon a Real-Time Operating System (RTOS).
 If you are looking to improve code quality, the integrated testing tool testIDEA can also test your code and deliver code-coverage report directly from execution on the target microcontroller as well.

 To get started, simply build your application using the excellent Peripheral Driver Library, making use of the wealth of pre-existing peripheral drivers, then import the resulting ELF file into winIDEA workspace once your application is built.
-Getting started is made even easier with our online training "BSC0001 - Getting started with winIDEA".
+Getting started is made even easier with our Online Tutorial Getting started with winIDEA.